Skip to main content

 how do i score a risk

-A common approach is to rate likelihood and impact on a simple scale, then multiply or plot them on a matrix.
+A common approach is to rate likelihood and impact on a simple scale (often 1–5 each), then multiply them for a priority score.
 High-likelihood, high-impact risks demand active mitigation; low-low risks can simply be monitored.
 The scores guide where to focus effort.

 are these real risks for my business